gomezlab/kinotype_viability/README.md

 ### Reproducibility

 I've made a simple script that runs the above scripts in sequence to produce all the files needed for the modelling effort ([`reproduce_data_org.R`](src/data_organization/reproduce_data_org.R)).
 On my computer (Ryzen 7 5800x) it took about 3 minutes.
+We have deposited copies of the data sets used for these steps at [Zenodo](https://doi.org/10.5281/zenodo.6323685).

 ## Modeling Code